Ma vie en rose: Production

 Although internationally presented as a Belgian film because of the nationality of Berliner, its director and co-screenwriter, the film is an international co-production between companies in Belgium, the United Kingdom and France – the majority of the production work was done by the French independent film house Haut et Court and the shooting took place south of Paris, France, near the commune of Évry.

 The color timing in the film is significant: it changes as parents exit from the school play, switching to cold blue tones.

 Release

 In the United States, the film received an R rating by the Motion Picture Association of America, an unusual decision due to the film's minimal sexual content, minimal violence and mild language.
-Opposition believes that the rating was the result of transphobia.
+This decision was accused of being motivated by transphobia.

 Reception

-Ma vie en rose received critical acclaim.
+My Life in Pink received critical acclaim.
 On review aggregator website Rotten Tomatoes, it has a 92% approval score based on 25 reviews, with an average rating of 7.50/10.
-The consensus states: "Ma Vie en Rose follows a boy's exploration of his gender identity with warmth and empathy - for its young protagonist as well as the family affected by his journey."
+The consensus states: "My Life in Pink follows a child's exploration of their gender identity with warmth and empathy -- for its young protagonist as well as the family affected by their journey."
+The film has also received praise for centering the experience of a transgender child, instead of more dominant narratives like "an objectifying medical discourse that ignores the possibility of agency".
+Juliet Jacques, writing for the British Film Institute, attributed the film's emotional resonance to "Berliner's grasp of the simplicity of gender markers for children, and their importance", pointing to "the scene where Ludo's hair is forcibly cut" as an example.